Is It Safe to Eat Octopus While Pregnant?

 Octopus is also seafood that you can enjoy in cold and raw form.
 However, when served raw, octopus is perfectly soft and chewy while it takes on a tougher consistency than when cooked well.

-Since Octopuses have low to medium mercury levels, less than some sea fish; therefore, they are generally considered safe to be incorporated into a pregnant woman’s diet in moderation.
-Moreover, safety precautions need to be followed properly while cooking octopus which usually destroys all the germs of this kind of shellfish.
+Octopuses have low to medium mercury levels, less than some seafish, so they are generally considered safe to be incorporated into a pregnant woman’s diet in moderation.
+Moreover, safety precautions need to be followed properly while cooking octopus, which usually destroys all the germs of this kind of shellfish.

 However, cooking alone doesn’t eliminate the heavy metals that involve risks to a woman and her baby.
 Avoid consuming more than two servings of 6 ounces of octopus per week.
 This quantity per week is enough to prevent an excess of heavy metals while still enjoying the benefits of these foods.
 Preparation of raw octopus can be tricky as you don’t want to end up with undercooked octopus, that’s very rubbery and extremely difficult to eat.